 Anjeer Tree is not only easy to grow but also provides a plentiful harvest of tasty fruits!
-Let’s have a look at how to grow a Fig Tree easily!
+Let’s have a look at how to grow a Anjeer ka Ped easily!

 Anjeer Tree is quite popular for its delicious fruits, which can be quite expensive in the Indian market.
-Thankfully, you can easily grow it in your garden!
+Thankfully, you can easily grow Anjeer ka ped in your garden!

 Learn all about growing supari tree here

-In India, Anjeer in English is popular as Fig, though people also call it in the local languages of the region.
+In India, Anjeer ka ped in English is popular as Fig, though people also call it in the local languages of the region.

 Anjeer ka ped has numerous health benefits and a juicy outer coating that carries crispy seeds.
 It is usually consumed in dried form, as it becomes more nutritious than fresh ones.
-Apart from the fruit, anjeer tree is also grown as an ornamental plant in houses.
+Apart from the fruit, Anjeer ka ped is also grown as an ornamental plant in houses.